 Uncover and Communicate Transferable Skills (Hard)

-Review resume keywords to include in your resume to ensure you are making the match with the teaching needs of your prospective employers.
+Review resume keywords to include in your resume to ensure you are making the match with your prospective employers’ teaching needs.

 Present Accomplishments in Your Teacher Assistant Resume to Communicate Evidence of Expertise

 The hiring manager reads many resumes with the same teaching skills listed over and over again.
 How can you stand out from the other teaching assistants in the job applicant pool?
 The key is to back up your claims with evidence.

 These sample teacher’s aide or assistant achievements provide examples of both positions held and programs used.